 With this sharp dose of reality in mind, it’s important to have a clear idea of how to spot a slumlord.
 Look for these signs and stay away!

 1. The exterior of the property is in poor condition.

-Your informal inspection of any building should start with the exterior of the property.
+Your informal inspection of any building should start with the property’s exterior.
 Look for peeling paint, broken windows, torn screens, missing vent screens, broken or degraded stucco, and exterior mold.
 These are obvious signs of neglect.
-If a landlord is ignoring repairs they can plainly see simply by walking around the outside of their building, you know you’ll have troubles on the inside.
+If a landlord ignores repairs, they can see simply by walking around the outside of their building you know you’ll have troubles on the inside.